 When organising an event of any size, staffing it effectively with people that are reliable, trustworthy and professional can be a bit of a gamble.
-If you choose to save a bit of money in the staffing area and hire cheap labour to fulfill the roles you have available, then you will probably find that your event is portrayed in an unprofessional and lackluster manner.
-Arguably this is fairly sweeping statement and not overly fair, there will definitely be some quality staff who will work hard and be adamant professionals that you will be able to hire cheaply, either because they are just starting out, or are only looking for a second income and it is not their primary earning chanel.
-These people do exist, but sadly they will almost certainly turn out to be the minority of the lower cost end of the talent pool.
+If you choose to save a bit of money in the staffing area and hire cheap labour to fulfil the roles you have available, then you will probably find that your event is portrayed in an unprofessional and lacklustre manner.
+Arguably this is a fairly sweeping statement and not overly fair, there will definitely be some quality staff who will work hard and be adamant professionals that you will be able to hire cheaply, either because they are just starting out, or are only looking for a second income and it is not their primary earning channel.
+These people do exist, but sadly they will almost certainly turn out to be the minority of the lower-cost end of the talent pool.

-Your wisest course of action would be to employ the services of a professional staffing company such as First Class Crew Pty Ltd, who will have the right people on their books and ready to dispatch to your event.
+Your wisest course of action would be to employ the services of a professional staffing company that will have the right people on their books and ready to dispatch to your event.
 But even putting your trust in the hands of professionals comes with its fair share of issues that you will need to work together to avoid.

 Openness is everything